Deratiseur/Follower_It/README.md

 ## Description:
 -------------

 Ce mod permet de transformer n'importe quel compagnon en suiveur (qui ne compte pas pas la limite de groupe).
-Il perd toute possibilité de dialogues, discutions, quête.
+Il perd toute possibilité de dialogues, discutions, quête. (mais il y a une astuce, lisez le lisez_moi)

 Il y a deux options pour rendre les suiveurs immortels.

 -------------

 This mod lets you turn any companion into a follower (who doesn't count against the group limit).
-He loses all possibility of benters, discussion or quest.
+He loses all possibility of banters, discussion or quest. (but there is a trick, readme the readme)

 There are two options for making followers immortal.